 Why sharing the same expectations is important

-Before we look at the other side of this, we must understand that when two people decide they want to spend their lives together, they must have some level of understanding.
-This means that for many things, they share the same expectations.
-So, in essence, some expectations in the bond of marriage are important.
+Before we look at the other side of this, we must understand that when two people decide they want to spend their lives together, they must have some level of understanding along with healthy relationship expectations.
+This means that for many things, they share the same realistic marriage expectations.
+So, in essence, some expectations in a marriage are important.

-Sharing some expectations is important because they have numerous, important benefits.
+Sharing what are healthy expectations in a marriage is important because they have numerous, important benefits.
 When you and your partner have a similar way of looking at life and expect the same things from each other, you respect each other more, and your interactions become more loving.

-The crucial thing here is that expectations should evolve as your relationship with your spouse does as well; you change as you grow together; if you have same expectations as before, that is where the problem starts.
+The crucial thing here is that expectations in marriage should evolve as your relationship with your spouse does as well; you change as you grow together; if you have the same expectations as before, that is where the problem starts.

-It is often hard to really understand what is okay to expect from your spouse and what not, so we’ve made it easier for you.
+It is often hard to really understand what to expect in marriage from your spouse and what not to expect.
+So, we’ve made it easier for you.
 Read on:

-- Expect differences.
-As we mentioned above, no matter how similar you both think; there are bound to be some differences, expect respect and give respect.
+Expect differences.
+As we mentioned above, no matter how similar you both think; there are bound to be some differences and conflicts.
+Expect respect, and give respect.

 How expectations can become problematic